 10. Sunset at the RUINS, Talisay City

-Another must visit when you are in Bacolod, is THE RUINS, located in Talisay City which is a few minutes from Bacolod.
+Another must visit when is the Ruins in Bacolod.
+Though it’s located in Talisay City, it is only a few minute commute from Bacolod City.
 Since we were coming from Silay, instead of taking a tricycle, we asked the jeepney driver to drop us off straight from Silay to the Ruins which he agreed [Php 200.00].

 Since it was late afternoon, we availed of the consumable entrance fee of Php 300.00.
 It was a good decision, because the pizza at the restaurant was really good.
 We sat on the chairs outside and waited for the sunset until they turned the lights on which made the Ruins more dramatic and more picturesque for me.